 I.L is a 350-page, mature-theme/adult graphic novel by the one and only Tezuka Osamu.
 Originally serialized in Big Comics from August 1969 to March 1970, it is being published here in English for the first time (!) in this handy, budget-priced softcover format.

-It is composed of a series of 14 short comics (which are divided into two parts for reasons that aren't immediately obvious) of roughly equal length – each running 16 - 23 pages – all linked by the central figure of I.L, a sort of vampire/actress/robot(?) – decidedly female – produced/procured by one Count Alucard (you figure it out) and then more-or-less put in the service of failed movie director, Daisaku Imari, who has lost his connection with film audiences and/or movie producers in the wake of a shift in tastes that has arisen in the wake of the moon landing, enabling him to put his directing skills to use in novel – and perhaps more profound – ways in these magical manga meditations.
+It is composed of a series of 14 short comics (which are divided into two parts for reasons that aren't immediately obvious; maybe 1969/1970?) of roughly equal length, each running 16 - 23 pages – except for the triple-length 55-page finale! – all linked by the central figure of I.L, who is identified as a sort of vampire/actress/robot(?) – decidedly female – but, more prosaically, functions as a plot device that allows Tezuka to concoct far-fetched scenarios.
+She is put in the service of failed movie director, Daisaku Imari, who has lost his connection with film audiences and/or movie producers in the wake of a shift in tastes that has arisen in the wake of the moon landing, enabling him to put his directing skills to use in novel – and perhaps more profound – ways in these magical manga meditations.

-And, in keeping with the advent of the sexual revolution which was blasting off at that time, there is a sexual element to each and every story, and it's clear that Tezuka let his id off the leash here (the cover blurb has "'From the start, I just let myself be completely swept away in my imagination.'
-Tezuka on I.L")"
+And, in keeping with the advent of the sexual revolution which was blasting off at that time, there is a sexual element to each and every story – along with death; this collection has a pretty high body count – and it's clear that Tezuka let his id off the leash here (the cover blurb has "'From the start, I just let myself be completely swept away in my imagination.'
+Tezuka on I.L").

 From a narrative point of view, most of the stories involve some sort of Tezuka Twist™ "surprise" ending (that is often telegraphed to attentive readers).
 On the other hand, as is so often the case with the insanely overworked Tezuka, you can sometimes feel him making it up as he goes along, which can make for some serendipitous free-associating stream-of-consciousness moments and strange contiguities (starting literally on the first page).
 So: plenty of unexpected twists and turns along the way.